-Here are five key signs someone is lying according to them.
+Here are five key signs someone is lying, according to them.

 The telltale behavioural delay

-The first sign is extremely context heavy.
 Some questions will obviously require a pause.
-For example: if someone asked you “What did you eat for lunch three weeks ago?”, you’ll probably need to think about it.
-But for a simple yes/no question like “Did you murder that man three weeks ago?” – this might be more of a concern.
-Because why would you need to think about it if it’s an obvious no?
+For example, if someone asked you: “What did you eat for lunch three weeks ago?”… you’d probably need to think about it.
+But for a simple yes/no question like: “Did you murder that man three weeks ago?” — this might be more of a concern.

 Verbal/non-verbal disconnect

-Verbal and non-verbal communication behaviours are generally wired to match up.
 When there’s a disconnect, it’s a clear indication of internal coercion.
 Like saying “No” while nodding, or vice versa.
 The signals your mind has been conditioned to send goes ahead with business as usual, all the while your conscious being has decided to state otherwise.
-Though this one also isn’t without its conditions:

 - This is only applicable in narrative responses, no one-word or short-phrase responses.